kuzzleio/kuzzle/doc/2/api/controllers/bulk/delete-by-query/index.md

 ### Optional

-- `refresh`: if set to `wait_for`, Kuzzle will not respond until the deleted documents are indexed
+- `refresh`: if set to `wait_for`, Kuzzle will not respond until the deleted documents are removed from the search indexes

 ---